WiIIiam278/Annotaml/README.md

     // Annotate with @YamlKey to change the key used for a member in the YAML file.
 Use periods (.) to nest keys.
     @YamlKey("custom_key_name")
-    public String customKeyName = "This string will be read/written to the YAML file with the key 'custom_key_name'.";
+    public String customKeyName = "This string will be read/written to the YAML file with the key custom_key_name.";

     // You can add comments to the YAML file to help document it a bit better.
 They'll be put above the member.
     @YamlComment("This is a comment above the member.")